wordofwarning/wordofwarning.org/current/2016-spring/noble/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 *Presented by* Contact, Word of Warning + SICK!
-Festival *during* SICK!
-Lab
+Festival

 ####In Brief
-A darkly comic take on one man’s attempts at connection, friendship and employment at B&Q.
+A darkly comic take on one man's attempts at connection, friendship and employment at B&Q. See the <a href="http://youtu.be/ZpI9fdp87Y8" target="_blank">trailer</a>.

 Through tower block, supermarket and Facebook, Kim seeks an escape from the loneliness of modern society and tries to get close to others. *Too close, maybe…*

-See his <a href="http://youtu.be/ZpI9fdp87Y8" target="_blank">trailer</a>.

 ####Venue + Booking Details
 Date: Saturday 12 March 2016, 8pm